 In rural areas, it may take 4-6 hours for the adjuster to show up for your claim.
 Collisions in bigger towns with multiple parties involved takes priority.

 When calling to file a claim, you may have to call a phone number with an automated menu in Spanish.
-Mapfre, in particular, does this.
+Mapfre Mexico insurance policies, in particular, do this.
 You may need to ask a native Spanish speaker for help or practice understanding which number to press to get to auto claims.
 If you understand the numbers 1-10 in Spanish, you should be mostly there.
 When someone does answer, kindly ask, “Habla usted Inglés?”
 Usually, they will have someone who can work with you and understand English.
 Spellings will be much more difficult.
 Ask if you can email or use WhatsApp to send the names and spellings.
 Nearly all Mexicans use WhatsApp for communication as doing so doesn’t go against data usage with most Mexican mobile plans.

 As mentioned earlier, the key to having a positive experience in a difficult situation is to have quality Mexico Insurance policy from a reputable source.
 All of the providers offered up by Mexican Insurance Store are top rated and high quality (A to A++ Rated).

 To see your options and compare coverage, start by clicking the orange “Get A Quote” button on the upper right of this page.